kiruthikpurpose/Blixxar/README.md

 ## Overview

-**Blixxar** is an intuitive and simplified student portal designed to improve upon the already existing **CAMU** platform.
+**Blixxar** is an intuitive and simplified student portal designed to improve upon the existing **CAMU** platform.
 Our goal is to streamline the user experience by providing easy navigation, removing unnecessary tabs, and enhancing usability with modern web practices.
-The platform is built to provide students with a more user-friendly and efficient interface for accessing critical academic resources, reducing clutter, and focusing on the most relevant features.
+Built using **Next.js** and **Tailwind CSS**, the platform offers students a more user-friendly and efficient interface for accessing critical academic resources, reducing clutter, and focusing on the most relevant features.

 ---